BumpyBill/dfcomputer/docs/docs/registry.md

 ## Registry

-The syntax for the registry UPCODE is:
+The syntax for the registry OPCODE is:

 ```
 00000010<# reg1 #><# reg2 #>
 ```

-If reg1 is equal to `0000`, the line below will set reg2 to the input.
+If `reg1` is equal to `0000`, the line below will set `reg2` to the input.
 Example:

 ```